-Internal combustion engines cause pollution, which creates “green” technologies, which will create their own problems that we will also have to solve.
+Internal combustion engines cause pollution, which produces “green” technologies.
+Those in turn will create their own problems that we will also have to solve.
 Every advancement creates new challenges and nostalgia for a simpler time and innocence lost.

 And that’s what drives demand for technology and why, on balance, it’s a good thing – it solves our problems.
 As long as we have a needs unmet, progress will go on, warts and all.
 Technologies wants are born out of our own desires.

 We do get to choose our relationship with the things in our lives.
 We can opt for convenience or immersive experience, a spartan existence or a luxurious lifestyle.
 While uncovering will continue and paradigms will shift, our choices remain our own and, as technology marches forward, our power to choose does as well.